redjaguar-sapiens/foodies/readme.md

   - `Skills` = `Basic Cooking`
   - `Storage Group` = `Food Bowls`
 - **Cooking Pot**: for cooking food bowls (gruel/soup)
-  - Currently for decorative purposes, but will eventually be used for cooking
+  - Currently for decorative purposes, but will eventually be used for cooking Food Bowls
   - `Research` = `Pottery` + `Ceramics` (for firing)
   - `Skills` = `Pottery`
   - `Storage Group` = `Cooking Pots`